-Example Teacher Instructional Techniques (Check all that apply) Use methods to ensure each student is held responsible for participation in classroom activities.
-Chart questioning patterns to ensure each student is asked questions with the same frequency.
-Track grouping patterns to ensure each student has the opportunity to work and interact with other students.
-Does not allow neighter or searcastic comments about any student.
-Identify students for whom expectations are different and the various ways in which these students have been treated offerent.
-Identify students for whom experiences are sense of differently students for whom experiences are sense of differently and differently and differently and actions.
-Ask questions of each student at the same rate and frequency.
-Ask complex questions of each student that require conclusions at the same rate and frequency.
-Rephrase questions for each student when they provide an incorrect answer.
-Probe each student to provide evidence of their conclusions.
-Ask each student to examine the sources of their evidence.
-After a student to when the sources of their evidence.
-After a student is who become frustrated during questioning to collect their thoughts and have an opportunity to answer at a later read in the basion.
-Probe each student to further explain their answers when they are incorrect Require preservance and productive struggla in solving problems and overscoming obstacles.
+Example Teacher Instructional Techniques (Check all that apply) Use methods to ensure each student is held responsible for participation in classroom activities Chart questioning patterns to ensure each student has the opportunity to write the same frequency Track grouping patterns to ensure each student has the opportunity to work and interact with other students Does not allow negative or searcasts comments about any student Identify students for whom expectations are different and the various ways in which these students have been treated differently Provide students with strategies to avoid negative thinking about one's thoughts and actions Ask questions of each student at the same rate and frequency Ask complex questions of each student when they provide an incorrect answer Probe each student to provide evidence of their conclusions Ask each student to examine the sources of their evidence Allow students who become frustrated during questioning to collect their thoughts and have an opportunity to answer at a later point in the Beson later point in the lesson Probe each student to further explain their answers when they are incorrect Require preservance and productive struggla in solving problems and overscoming obstacles.

 Example Budent Evidence of Desired Effect (Parcent of students that demonstrate achievement of the desired effect that their teacher supecises each student to perform a thick in highest level of academic success.
 Student evidence is obtained during group activities and/or student work.
 Check all that apply.)
 Treat each other with respect Actions show students avoid negative thinking about personal thoughts and actions Respond to difficult questions Take risks by offering incorrect or alternative answers Participate in classoom activities and discussions Artifacts/student work show the leacher work?
-The found to the hook" or "won't give up on you" Artifacts/student work show the leacher work such such student to the same level of expectancy as others for drawing conclusions and providing sources of evidence Oncussions and proving sources or envisions.
+The found to the hook" or "won't give up on you" Artifacts/student work show the leacher work such such student to the same level of expectancy as others for drawing conclusions and providing sources of evidence Oncussors and promong sources and sepect for each classinate